CH-JesseMa/memory_app/README.md

 ## Introduction

-MemoryApp is a game that tests your memory.
+DoubleMatcha is a game that tests your memory.
 The goal of the game is to make the most correct decisions in one minute.
-Each correct answer gives you +10 points and each incorrect answer gives you -5 points.
+Each correct answer gives you +10 points and each incorrect answer gives you -25 points.

+Use keyboard shortcuts:

+(s) for Same
+(d) for Different
+(h) for High Scores
+(n) for New Game
+(g) to Start Game

 ## Travis